jokr3772/AICircuit/README.md

     * Transmitter
     * Receiver
   * `epochs`: used for MLP and Transformer model, default is 100.
-  * `loss_per_epoch`: if KNN, RF, or SVR is False, else can be True or False by config value. default is True for MLP and Transformer.
+  * `loss_per_epoch`: for KNN, RF, or SVR is False, else can be True or False by config value. default is True for MLP and Transformer.
   * `compare_method`:
-  * `kfold`: if True, k fold cross validation is performed. k is defined based on *subset* value. if False, no k fold cross validation.
+  * `kfold`: if True, K fold cross validation is performed.
+K is defined based on *subset* value. if False, no K fold cross validation.
-  * `independent_kfold`: if True, train and test data is selected independetly from previous folds, if false, dataset is divided to k parts at first and each time one part is selected for test and th remaining for train.
+  * `independent_kfold`: if True, train and test data is selected independently from previous folds, if false, dataset is divided to k parts at first and each time one part is selected for test and the remaining for train.
   * `save_format`:
     * csv
     * numpy